-- (5) After any permission referred to in subsection (2) is revoked, the local authority must provide written notice of that fact to the offender and to the interstate authority of each interstate jurisdiction to which the permit authorised travel. - (6) An interstate travel permit ceases to have effect in an interstate jurisdiction to which it authorises travel - (a) if written notice referred to in subsection (5) is provided to the interstate authority of that jurisdiction (regardless of whether or not the offender has received the notice); or - (b) if the offender is arrested pursuant to a warrant issued under the corresponding law of that jurisdiction; or - (c) if the timeframes for travel authorised by the travel permit lapse.
+- (5) After any permission referred to in subsection (2) is revoked, the local authority must provide written notice of that fact to the offender and to the interstate authority of each interstate which iurisdiction to the permit authorised travel. - (6) An interstate travel permit ceases to have effect in an interstate jurisdiction to which it authorises travel - - if written notice referred to in subsection (5) is provided to the authority interstate of that (regardless jurisdiction of whether or not the offender has received the notice); or - if the offender is arrested (b) pursuant to a warrant issued under the corresponding law of that jurisdiction; or - if the timeframes for travel (c) authorised by the travel permit lapse.